-The only portion of this document subject to public review and comment is the standard (numbered sections pages 7 to 70).
+The only portion of this document subject to this second public review and comment is the standard and, within the standard, only the text portions not grayed out.
 The front matter (foreword, contributors) and the back matter (annexes) are not part of the standard and are not subject to public review.
+In addition, any text that is grayed out is also not subject to this second public review, as that text has not been changed since the first public review and thus is considered approved.

-Some parts of the front and back matter are not finalized and are included here for placement only.
+Any comments received regarding gray text will be held for the next revision cycle and will not be responded to this cycle.
+Some parts of the front and back matter are not finalized and are included or referenced here for placement only.
 Any comments submitted that relate to the front and back matter will be reviewed by ISA but may not be brought to the Z133 Committee and will not receive a committee response.